JoshuaKGoldberg/javascript-testing-and-react/6 - Enzyme/README.md

 I've heard that one of many prerequesities of "good" code is that you can understand its usage without knowing how it works on the inside.

-Regardless of _how_ Enzyme works and is set up (*"wtf is `mount`?*), it's apparent that this is creating a `Button` and checking whether its text is the expected `text`.
+Regardless of _how_ Enzyme works and is set up (*"wtf is `mount`?*"), it's apparent that this is creating a `Button` and checking whether its text is the expected `text`.

+> `mount` takes in a React component and "mounts" it as if it were in a real page.
+> This lets us test what would happen if we were to run it without creating a whole browser and page around it.

 You can read more of Enzyme's [API on their docs](http://airbnb.io/enzyme/docs/api/index.html).
-It's got a whole bunch of random functions for finding rendered components that you can use in your tests.
+It's got a whole bunch of useful functions for finding rendered components that you can use in your tests.

 To compile the `.jsx` files:

-* Mac/Linux: `./node_modules/bin./babel "6 - Enzyme/Button.jsx" --presets react > "6 - Enzyme/Button.js"`
+* Mac/Linux: `./node_modules/.bin/babel "6 - Enzyme/Button.jsx" --presets react > "6 - Enzyme/Button.js"`
 * Windows: `.\node_modules\.bin\babel "6 - Enzyme\Button.jsx" --presets react > "6 - Enzyme\Button.js"`